milad-hub/float-console/README.md

 - Messages are passed securely between content scripts and the extension
 - Logs are limited to 10,000 to keep memory usage reasonable
 - Everything stays local - no tracking, no external calls
+- Works with any Chromium-based browser (Chrome, Edge, Brave, etc.)

 ## License